derekg1729/Enhanced-Platform-Starter-Kit/docs/systematic-dev/backlog.md

 - **Status**: To Do

 ### [TASK-004]
-- **Title**: Implement landing page
+- **Title**: Implement multi-tenant routing
-- **Description**: Create a landing page that introduces the platform and showcases featured agents.
+- **Description**: Set up routing for multi-tenant applications with subdomain-based routing.
 - **Acceptance Criteria**:
-  - Landing page has a hero section
+  - Middleware is configured for subdomain routing
-  - Featured agents are displayed
+  - Tenant-specific routes are implemented
-  - Platform benefits are highlighted
+  - Default routes are implemented
-  - Call-to-action buttons are implemented
+  - Preview deployment URLs are supported
-  - Page is responsive and accessible
+  - Custom domain support is implemented
-- **Priority**: Medium
+- **Priority**: High
 - **Status**: To Do

 ### [TASK-005]
-- **Title**: Create agent directory page
+- **Title**: Create agent container system
-- **Description**: Implement a searchable directory of available agents.
+- **Description**: Design and implement the containerization system for running agents.
 - **Acceptance Criteria**:
-  - Agents are displayed in a grid or list
-  - Search functionality works
-  - Filtering options are available
+  - Docker container for agents is created
+  - Agent runtime environment is configured
+  - Container orchestration is set up
-  - Pagination is implemented
+  - Agent lifecycle management is implemented
-  - Each agent card shows key information
+  - Resource limits are configured
 - **Priority**: Medium
 - **Status**: To Do

 ### [TASK-006]
-- **Title**: Implement agent details page
+- **Title**: Implement API connector framework
-- **Description**: Create a page that displays detailed information about an agent.
+- **Description**: Create a framework for connecting agents to third-party APIs.
 - **Acceptance Criteria**:
-  - Agent details are displayed
-  - Agent capabilities are listed
-  - Pricing information is shown
+  - API connector interface is defined
-  - User reviews are displayed
+  - Common API connectors are implemented
+  - Credential management is implemented
+  - Rate limiting is configured
-  - Call-to-action for using the agent is implemented
+  - Error handling is implemented
 - **Priority**: Medium
 - **Status**: To Do

 ### [TASK-007]
-- **Title**: Create user dashboard
+- **Title**: Create agent marketplace
-- **Description**: Implement a dashboard for authenticated users to view their agents and usage statistics.
+- **Description**: Implement a marketplace for publishing and discovering agents.
 - **Acceptance Criteria**:
-  - Dashboard shows user's agents
-  - Usage statistics are displayed
+  - Agent listing page is created
+  - Agent detail page is created
-  - Recent activity is shown
+  - Agent search functionality is implemented
-  - Quick actions are available
+  - Agent categories are defined
-  - Dashboard is responsive and accessible
+  - Featured agents section is implemented
-- **Priority**: High
+- **Priority**: Low
 - **Status**: To Do

 ### [TASK-008]
-- **Title**: Implement agent management interface
+- **Title**: Implement billing and subscription system
-- **Description**: Create an interface for users to create, configure, and deploy agents.
+- **Description**: Set up billing and subscription management for monetizing agents.
 - **Acceptance Criteria**:
-  - Agent creation form is implemented
+  - Stripe integration is implemented
-  - Agent configuration options are available
+  - Subscription plans are defined
-  - Agent deployment process works
+  - Payment processing is implemented
+  - Subscription management UI is created
-  - Agent status is displayed
+  - Usage-based billing is implemented
-  - Agent editing and deletion are supported
-- **Priority**: High
+- **Priority**: Low
 - **Status**: To Do

 ### [TASK-009]
-- **Title**: Set up containerization for agents
+- **Title**: Create agent monitoring system
-- **Description**: Implement Docker containerization for running agents in isolated environments.
+- **Description**: Implement monitoring and analytics for agent performance.
 - **Acceptance Criteria**:
+  - Agent performance metrics are defined
-  - Docker configuration is created
+  - Monitoring dashboard is created
-  - Agent containers can be built and run
-  - Container orchestration is set up
+  - Alert system is implemented
-  - Resource limits are configured
+  - Usage statistics are tracked
-  - Container logs are accessible
+  - Performance optimization recommendations are provided
-- **Priority**: High
+- **Priority**: Medium
 - **Status**: To Do

 ### [TASK-010]
-- **Title**: Implement API connector framework
+- **Title**: Implement user management
-- **Description**: Create a framework for connecting agents to third-party services via APIs.
+- **Description**: Create user management functionality for the platform.
 - **Acceptance Criteria**:
-  - API connector interface is defined
+  - User profile management is implemented
-  - Common API connectors are implemented
+  - User roles and permissions are defined
-  - Credential management is secure
+  - Team management is implemented
-  - Error handling is robust
+  - User settings are created
-  - Documentation for creating custom connectors is available
+  - User activity is tracked
 - **Priority**: Medium
 - **Status**: To Do

 ### [TASK-011]
-- **Title**: Set up analytics tracking
+- **Title**: Create agent development tools
-- **Description**: Implement analytics tracking for agent performance and usage.
+- **Description**: Implement tools for developing and testing agents.
 - **Acceptance Criteria**:
-  - Google Analytics is configured
+  - Agent development environment is created
-  - Langfuse is set up for LLM monitoring
+  - Testing framework is implemented
-  - Custom events are tracked
+  - Debugging tools are created
-  - Analytics dashboard is available
+  - Version control integration is implemented
-  - Data is segmented by tenant
+  - Documentation generation is created
-- **Priority**: Low
+- **Priority**: Medium
 - **Status**: To Do

 ### [TASK-012]
-- **Title**: Implement billing and subscription management
+- **Title**: Implement agent orchestration
-- **Description**: Create a system for managing payments and subscriptions.
+- **Description**: Create a system for orchestrating multiple agents to work together.
 - **Acceptance Criteria**:
+  - Agent orchestration interface is defined
+  - Workflow definition is implemented
+  - Inter-agent communication is enabled
-  - Payment provider integration is implemented
+  - Error handling and recovery is implemented
-  - Subscription plans are defined
-  - Billing information can be managed
-  - Invoices are generated
-  - Payment history is displayed
+  - Orchestration monitoring is created
 - **Priority**: Low
 - **Status**: To Do

 ### [TASK-013]
-- **Title**: Create agent marketplace
+- **Title**: Create agent deployment pipeline
-- **Description**: Implement a marketplace for publishing and monetizing agents.
+- **Description**: Implement a CI/CD pipeline for deploying agents.
 - **Acceptance Criteria**:
+  - Automated testing is configured
+  - Deployment automation is implemented
-  - Agent publication process is defined
+  - Versioning system is created
-  - Agent pricing can be set
-  - Revenue sharing is implemented
+  - Rollback mechanism is implemented
-  - Agent discovery is optimized
+  - Deployment monitoring is created
-  - Agent ratings and reviews are supported
-- **Priority**: Low
+- **Priority**: Medium
 - **Status**: To Do

 ### [TASK-014]
-- **Title**: Implement multi-tenant URL structure
+- **Title**: Implement agent versioning
-- **Description**: Set up subdomain-based tenant identification.
+- **Description**: Create a system for managing agent versions.
 - **Acceptance Criteria**:
-  - Subdomain routing is implemented
+  - Version control integration is implemented
-  - Tenant identification works
-  - Tenant-specific content is displayed
+  - Semantic versioning is enforced
-  - Wildcard SSL certificate is configured
+  - Version history is tracked
-  - Custom domains are supported
+  - Rollback to previous versions is supported
+  - Version comparison is implemented
-- **Priority**: Medium
+- **Priority**: Low
 - **Status**: To Do

 ### [TASK-015]
-- **Title**: Set up CI/CD pipeline
+- **Title**: Create agent documentation system
-- **Description**: Configure continuous integration and deployment pipeline.
+- **Description**: Implement a system for documenting agents.
 - **Acceptance Criteria**:
-  - GitHub Actions is configured
-  - Tests are run automatically
-  - Linting and type checking are enforced
-  - Preview deployments are created
+  - Documentation template is created
+  - Markdown support is implemented
+  - Code snippet highlighting is supported
+  - API documentation generation is implemented
-  - Production deployment is automated
+  - Documentation search is created
-- **Priority**: Medium
+- **Priority**: Low
 - **Status**: To Do

 ### [TASK-016]
 - **Title**: Update homepage with systematic development workflow information
-- **Description**: Enhance the homepage to include information about the systematic development workflow used in the project.
+- **Description**: Enhance the homepage with information about the systematic development workflow.
 - **Acceptance Criteria**:
-  - Homepage includes a section explaining the systematic development approach
-  - Workflow diagram is displayed
+  - Workflow diagram is added
-  - Key benefits of the approach are highlighted
+  - Key features are highlighted
-  - Links to relevant documentation are provided
+  - Documentation links are provided
-  - Design is responsive and accessible
-  - Content is clear and concise
+  - Getting started guide is included
+  - Examples are provided
 - **Priority**: High
 - **Status**: Done

 ### [TASK-017]
 - **Title**: Analyze test coverage gaps
-- **Description**: Identify areas of the application with insufficient test coverage and prioritize them for improvement.
+- **Description**: Identify areas of the application with insufficient test coverage.
 - **Acceptance Criteria**:
-  - Run test coverage report
+  - Test coverage report is generated
-  - Identify components and utilities with less than 80% coverage
+  - Critical areas needing tests are identified
+  - Test coverage gaps are documented
-  - Prioritize critical components for test improvement
+  - Recommendations for improvement are provided
-  - Document findings in a test coverage report
-  - Create a prioritized list of test improvements
+  - Prioritized list of test tasks is created
 - **Priority**: High
-- **Status**: To Do
+- **Status**: Done

 ### [TASK-018]
-- **Title**: Implement tests for middleware functionality
+- **Title**: Improve authentication test coverage
-- **Description**: Add comprehensive tests for the middleware functionality to ensure proper routing and tenant isolation.
+- **Description**: Create comprehensive unit and integration tests for the authentication system
 - **Acceptance Criteria**:
-  - Test coverage for app subdomain routing
-  - Test coverage for preview deployment URLs
+  - Create unit tests for `auth.ts`
-  - Test coverage for multi-tenant isolation
+  - Create integration tests for NextAuth integration
-  - Test coverage for authentication redirects
+  - Test authentication flows
-  - All tests pass and maintain backward compatibility
+  - Ensure all tests pass
-- **Priority**: Medium
+- **Priority**: High
-- **Status**: To Do
+- **Status**: Done

 ### [TASK-019]
-- **Title**: Implement tests for authentication flows
+- **Title**: Implement loop prevention in systematic development framework
-- **Description**: Add tests for authentication flows including login, logout, and session management.
+- **Description**: Create mechanisms to detect and prevent infinite loops in the systematic development workflow
 - **Acceptance Criteria**:
-  - Test coverage for login process
-  - Test coverage for logout process
-  - Test coverage for session persistence
-  - Test coverage for protected routes
-  - All tests pass and maintain backward compatibility
+  - Develop detection mechanisms for repetitive patterns in development cycles
+  - Implement circuit breakers that can interrupt loops after a configurable number of iterations
+  - Create logging and alerting for potential loop conditions
+  - Add documentation on loop prevention strategies
+  - Implement recovery procedures for when loops are detected
-- **Priority**: Medium
+- **Priority**: High
 - **Status**: To Do

 ### [TASK-020]
-- **Title**: Implement tests for analytics integration
+- **Title**: Implement database utility tests
-- **Description**: Add tests for Google Analytics integration to ensure proper event tracking.
+- **Description**: Add tests for database utility functions.
 - **Acceptance Criteria**:
-  - Test coverage for page view tracking
-  - Test coverage for user interaction events
-  - Test coverage for custom events
+  - Unit tests for database schema are created
+  - Integration tests for database queries are implemented
-  - Test coverage for environment-specific configuration
+  - Tests for data migrations are added
+  - Error handling is tested
-  - All tests pass and maintain backward compatibility
+  - Performance tests are implemented
-- **Priority**: Low
+- **Priority**: Medium
 - **Status**: To Do

 ### [TASK-021]
-- **Title**: Create workflow visualization component
+- **Title**: Add UI component tests
-- **Description**: Develop a reusable component for visualizing the systematic development workflow.
+- **Description**: Implement tests for UI components.
 - **Acceptance Criteria**:
-  - Component displays workflow steps
-  - Component is interactive with hover/click states
-  - Component is responsive
-  - Component is accessible
-  - Component is well-documented
+  - Unit tests for React components are created
+  - Integration tests for component interactions are implemented
+  - Accessibility tests are added
+  - Responsive design tests are implemented
+  - Visual regression tests are created
 - **Priority**: Medium
 - **Status**: To Do

 ### [TASK-022]
-- **Title**: Implement homepage hero section
+- **Title**: Create form handling tests
-- **Description**: Create an engaging hero section for the homepage that highlights the systematic development approach.
+- **Description**: Add tests for form handling functionality.
 - **Acceptance Criteria**:
-  - Hero section has a compelling headline
-  - Hero section includes a brief description
-  - Hero section has a call-to-action
-  - Hero section is visually appealing
-  - Hero section is responsive and accessible
+  - Unit tests for form validation are created
+  - Integration tests for form submission are implemented
+  - Tests for form error handling are added
+  - Accessibility tests for forms are implemented
+  - Performance tests for form rendering are created
-- **Priority**: High
+- **Priority**: Medium
 - **Status**: To Do

 ### [TASK-023]
-- **Title**: Implement homepage benefits section
+- **Title**: Implement API route tests
-- **Description**: Create a section highlighting the benefits of the systematic development approach.
+- **Description**: Add tests for API routes.
 - **Acceptance Criteria**:
-  - Section lists key benefits
-  - Each benefit has a brief description
-  - Section includes relevant icons or illustrations
-  - Section is responsive and accessible
-  - Content is clear and concise
+  - Unit tests for API handlers are created
+  - Integration tests for API endpoints are implemented
+  - Tests for API error handling are added
+  - Performance tests for API responses are created
+  - Security tests for API endpoints are implemented
 - **Priority**: Medium
 - **Status**: To Do

 ### [TASK-024]
+- **Title**: Add middleware tests
-- **Title**: Implement homepage documentation links
+- **Description**: Implement tests for middleware functions.
-- **Description**: Add links to relevant documentation about the systematic development approach.
 - **Acceptance Criteria**:
-  - Links to all key documentation are provided
+  - Unit tests for middleware functions are created
+  - Integration tests for middleware chains are implemented
+  - Tests for middleware error handling are added
+  - Performance tests for middleware execution are created
-  - Links are organized by category
+  - Security tests for middleware are implemented
-  - Links have descriptive text
-  - Links open in appropriate targets
-  - Section is responsive and accessible
-- **Priority**: Low
+- **Priority**: Medium
 - **Status**: To Do

 ### [TASK-025]
-- **Title**: Create test coverage dashboard
+- **Title**: Create end-to-end tests
-- **Description**: Develop a dashboard for visualizing test coverage metrics.
+- **Description**: Implement end-to-end tests for critical user flows.
 - **Acceptance Criteria**:
-  - Dashboard displays overall coverage percentage
-  - Dashboard shows coverage by directory/component
-  - Dashboard highlights areas needing improvement
+  - End-to-end tests for authentication flow are created
+  - End-to-end tests for agent creation flow are implemented
+  - End-to-end tests for agent deployment flow are added
+  - End-to-end tests for billing flow are created
+  - End-to-end tests for user management flow are implemented
+- **Priority**: Low
+- **Status**: To Do

+### [TASK-026]
-  - Dashboard is updated automatically with new tests
+- **Title**: Implement performance tests
-  - Dashboard is accessible from the homepage
+- **Description**: Add performance tests for critical components.
+- **Acceptance Criteria**:
+  - Performance tests for page loading are created
+  - Performance tests for API responses are implemented
+  - Performance tests for database queries are added
+  - Performance tests for agent execution are created
+  - Performance tests for file uploads are implemented
 - **Priority**: Low
 - **Status**: To Do